Typhoon Utor

-Typhoon Utor, known in the Philippines as Super Typhoon Labuyo, was a powerful, deadly and destructive tropical cyclone that struck the Philippines and southern China in mid August 2013.
-Utor, contributed by United States and meaning squall line, was the 15th depression, the 2nd typhoon and the first super typhoon in the 2013 Pacific typhoon season.
+Typhoon Utor, (Note: The name Utor (Marshallese: uto̧r, [wudˠɒrʷ]) was contributed by the United States and means squall line in Marshallese.) known in the Philippines as Typhoon Labuyo, was a powerful, deadly and destructive tropical cyclone that struck the Philippines and southern China in mid August 2013.
+Utor was the 15th depression, the 2nd typhoon, and the first super typhoon in the 2013 Pacific typhoon season.
 Utor started originating near Yap, tracking westwards in a favorable development, allowing the system to be better organized.
 All agencies upgraded the system as a depression soon after, with JTWC designating it as Tropical Depression 11W and PAGASA naming the depression as Labuyo.
 Continuing westwards, JMA named 11W as Utor as it continued to consolidate.

 Developing into a tropical storm on August 9, Utor soon underwent explosive intensification and became a Category 4 super typhoon within a half day.
 After making landfall over Casiguran, Aurora in Luzon late on August 11.
 Utor lost its pin-hole eye after having its land interaction.
 The typhoon re-emerged in the South China Sea, and it ultimately made its second landfall over Yangxi County in China on August 14.
 Utor downgraded into a depression on the next day as it moved slowly over Guangxi.
 The remnant low later dissipated on August 18.